TapChap/MisType/README.md

    The application will run in the background with a system tray icon for easy access.

+4. **Luanch MisType on startup (Optional)**

+   if you would like MisType to launch on windows startup, follow these steps:
+   1. Right click the MisType.exe file and create a shortcut.
+   2. Open the windows run app by hitting Windows + R
+   3. type ```shell:startup```
+   4. copy the executable shortcut to the startup folder.
+   5. Congrats, MisType should now automatically start on Windows startup

 ## Usage

 1. **Typing Correction**